mr-loop-1/rail-path-mongo-Legacy/README.md

 **Note: The Mongodb database may refuse to connect sometimes.
 I am finding a fix for that**

-This is a Metro Rail Path Finder app.
+This is a Metro Rail Path Finder app I made for Dev.to + MongoDb Atlas Hackathon.
 It sources its data from Mongodb Atlas Database.

 Technology Used: Expressjs, MongoDb Atlas